scootersquad/phpproject/README.md

-# phpproject
+# PHP Project
-This is the working file for the PHP auction site project.
+This is the working file(s) for the PHP auction site project.